BDCPatrick/BDC_GasHelper_Doc/README.md

   <img src="Images/GasHelper_21.png" alt="None">
 </p>

-If you already created a Character that has the default Character from Unreal as Base, you can reparent it:
+If you already created a Character that has the default Character from Unreal as Base, you can set a new Parent for your Character Class:
 <p align="center">
   <img src="Images/GasHelper_22.png" alt="None">
 </p>